-Ten years after the financial crisis—followed by a record-long bull market—investment advice is at a critical turning point: from participation to preservation.
+Investment advice is now at a critical turning point: from participation to preservation.
 This is where liquid alternatives can help.

 While advisors served clients well coming out of the last downturn by preaching patience and discipline with equities, they are now tasked with protecting those gains.
 And that client conversation is much more complex.
 Below we explore what liquid alternatives are and their role in portfolios.

 Liquid alternatives can play a valuable role in hedging equity market risk but with so many different strategies—many of which are unfamiliar to clients—advisors need a framework for preparing for a bear market and explaining the various strategies and their role.
 We suggest dividing the asset class into two broad categories: alternatives that offer true diversification, and those that reduce risk but don’t sacrifice return potential.

 The true diversifier camp includes alternatives with little correlation to equities.
 Their value should not be understated.
 Most asset classes are highly correlated to stocks, and this has big implications during an equity market downturn.
 For perspective: an equally weighted portfolio of two assets with like volatilities and a correlation of 0.7 would still exhibit 92% of the volatility of either asset in isolation.
 True diversifiers offer much lower correlations.

 We include three types of more popular liquid alternative strategies within this camp.
-Here’s a brief description of each type, and their correlation to equities (S&P 500) over the last 10 years:
+Here’s a brief description of each type, and their correlation to equities (S&P 500) since the financial crisis:

 - Managed Futures: This strategy invests long and short across multiple asset classes, using quantitative signals to identify when an asset class is poised to rise or fall.
 The strategy’s ability to track different assets and take advantage of both rising and falling markets has led to a substantially different return profile from most other asset classes, and a correlation of 0.12 with equities.